MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ProductivityAndGoalSetting/README.md

 * What would you attempt if you knew could not fail?
 * What would you do if money was unnecessary?
 * What do you want you obituary to say?
-* If you were the last person of Earth, what would you do?
+* If you were the last person on Earth, what would you do?
 * If you were an outsider what advice would you give yourself?

 Whittle down the list of wants with: